Wi-fi, internet & printing

 For more information on using the Library's wi-fi, visit the Connecting to our wi-fi page.

 Using our PCs

 PCs for general internet browsing are available in the Information Centre.
 Bookings can be made at the reservation PC nearby for a 30-minute session.
 Please note that during periods of high demand, session lengths may be shorter.

 Print, copy & scan

-To add credit to your Library card or copy card, use the card cashier machine in the Copy Centre.
+To add credit to your Library card or 'copy, print and scan' card, use the card cashier machine in the Copy Centre.